Dear all,

 Hi there,

-There are factories where they punch at the gate and take time to reach their work place because of the huge size of the premises.
-So a period of grace time is given.
-Say for example if you punch in at 8.30am as per the rule then you are given 5 to 10 minutes to start your work.
-This grace time is dependant on the travelling time a normal person would take to reach the work location.
+There are factories where employees punch at the gate and take time to reach their workplace because of the huge size of the premises.
+A period of grace time is given in such cases.
+For example, if you punch in at 8:30 am as per the rule, you are given 5 to 10 minutes to start your work.
+This grace time depends on the traveling time a normal person would take to reach the work location.

-Have the security at the gate insist on signed gate pass from each person going out of the premises at times other the closing time.
+It's important to have a fixed grace time for reaching the workplace after lunch hours.
+Additionally, ensure that security at the gate insists on a signed gate pass from each person leaving the premises at times other than closing time.

-Start deducting pay for delayed work start beyond the grace time.
-Enforce the rule of marking a person absent if he reports later than the time limit given.
+Consider starting to deduct pay for delayed work starts beyond the grace time.
+Enforce the rule of marking a person absent if they report later than the given time limit.

 From India, Bangalore